Mooroolbark, Victoria: Notable people

 In 1836 John Gardiner, one of the first to bring cattle down from the Murrumbidgee in New South Wales to the Port Phillip District, was looking for some stray cattle east of Melbourne.
 His search took him via the Eltham and Yarra Glen areas to where Mooroolbark now is, and he found his cattle near the Olinda Creek.
 News of this new grazing land travelled back to Melbourne, and graziers soon brought their stock up the Yarra Valley.
 The first farmers in Mooroolbark were John Lithgow in 1845 and Robert Blair in 1847.

 The early 20th Century landscape designer Edna Walling purchased 3 acre of land at Mooroolbark and built her first home from local and second hand materials.
 This home was named Sonning, after Gertrude Jekyll's Deanery Garden, Sonning, an English garden she had visited.
 Her property is now the Bickleigh Vale Estate in the eastern part of Mooroolbark, which is a private residential area but in the past has been open for public display as part of Australia's Open Garden Scheme.
 A stencil art representation of her is located at the Mooroolbark Community Centre.

-Sam Mitchell, is an Australian Rules Football premiership captain and was born and raised in Mooroolbark.
+Sam Mitchell, is an Australian Rules Football premiership captain and coach was born and raised in Mooroolbark.
 Prior to playing in the Australian Football League he played for the local club in Mooroolbark before moving to the Box Hill Hawks.

 Barney McAll released a jazz album called Mooroolbark in 2015 which won an ARIA award.

 Rebecca Barnard, an Australian singer-songwriter that fronted the band Rebecca's Empire was originally from Mooroolbark.

-Heath Hocking, is an Australian rules footballer who plays for the Essendon Football Club.
+Heath Hocking, is an Australian rules footballer who played for the Essendon Football Club until 2017.
 Originally from Mooroolbark, he was drafted by Essendon with the 20th selection in the 2006 Rookie Draft from Eastern Ranges in TAC Cup.
 He was elevated to the main list in 2007.
 Hocking played his 100th AFL game against the Carlton Football Club in round 3, 2014.